mcci-catena/docker-iot-dashboard/README.md

 In `docker-compose.yml`, the following ports on the docker host are connected to the individual programs.

 * Apache runs on 80 and 443.
-(All connections to port 80 are redirected to 443 using ssl).
+(All connections to port 80 are redirected to 443 using SSL).

-Remember, if your server is running on a cloud platform like Microsoft Azure or AWS, you need to check the firewall and confirm that the ports are open to the oustide world.
+Remember, if your server is running on a cloud platform like Microsoft Azure or AWS, you need to check the firewall and confirm that the ports are open to the outside world.

 ## Installation